FokkeB/subset36/README.md

 ## ETCS Subset 36 balise encoding and decoding ("balise_codec")

-Encode and decode Eurobalise contents as described in ETCS subset 36 (FFFIS for Eurobalise, v4.0.0, 05/07/2023) By Fokke Bronsema, fokke@bronsema.net, version 7, October 11th, 2025, released under the GNU Lesser General Public License.
+Encode and decode Eurobalise contents as described in ETCS subset 36 (FFFIS for Eurobalise, v4.0.0, 05/07/2023) By Fokke Bronsema, fokke@bronsema.net, version 8, November 1st, 2025, released under the GNU Lesser General Public License.

-### Changes since version 6:
+### Changes since version 7:
-- Improved multithreading behaviour
+- Added the "-a" option to calculate all possible shapings of the input telegrams instead of stopping at the first
+- Added a verbosity level to show the program steps
+- Bugfix: this version uses the complete solution space (scramble bits, extra shaping bits) instead of a subset

 ### Disclaimer
 Use this software at your own risk, the author is not responsible for incorrect en-/decoded messages leading to train related mayhem.
 Even though this software was tested against a few thousand Dutch Eurobalises from different manufacturers, errors may still occur.